transfem-org/Documentation/content/en/docs/comparsion/misskey.md

 * (federated) background image on user profiles
 * "speak as cat" separate from "is a cat" (both setting are federated with compatible software)
+* themes can specify a font, so you can use whatever font is most legible for you
+* you can change the way note threads are show to be more like Firefish (with lines connecting notes and their replies)

 ### UI/UX

 * option to open a note's detailed view by clicking on the note (most useful on mobile)
 * images lacking alt text are marked as such